-- 1 In the Metadata Explorer, choose Targets, then Add New Connection from the right mouse button. - 2.
+- 1. In the Metadata Explorer, choose Targets, then Add New Connection from the right mouse button. - 2.
 In the Add Target Connection wizard, type a name for the connection and choose Azure Data Lake Gen 2 in the Database field. - 3.
 In the Set Connection String screen, enter values for the following properties:

-Output Folder The location of the schema for config files for the ADLS objects Client ID in GUID format that identifies the client application Client Id (application added in App registrations in the Active Dir- ectory) Tenant Id Tenant(Directory) Id in guid format representing the Active renantiu Directory Tenant.
+The location of the schema for config files for the ADLS Output Folder objects ectory)

+Client ID in GUID format that identifies the client application

+Client Id (application added in App registrations in the Active Dir-

+Tenant (Directory) Id in guid format representing the Active Tenant Id

+Directory Tenant.

 Client secret token used from the client application.
-It can be Client Secret generated by clicking on Certificates & Secrets for the App added in App registrations.
-Storage Assount Name The name of the Data Lake Storage Gen2 account used to Storage Account Name load data Target File System Name Target FileSystem/Container name where to load data in Target FileSystem Name Data Lake.
+It can be added in App registrations.

+Client Secret generated by clicking on Certificates & Secrets for the App load data

+The name of the Data Lake Storage Gen2 account used to Storage Account Name

+Target FileSystem/Container name where to load data in Target FileSystem Name

+Data Lake.

 - 5. Complete the fields in the Target Connection wizard.
-Use the the User Guide available from the Management Center Help menu or the Setup Guide, available for download in the Help Center as needed.
+Use the User Guide available from the Management Center Help menu or the Setup Guide, available for download in the Help Center as needed.
 In the Select Tables screen, if tables already exist, choose the tables to use in replication.
-Note that you can also create tables, or add them at a later time. - 6 Click Next to display the Actions screen. - 7.
+Note that you can also create tables, or add them at a later time. - 6.
+Click Next to display the Actions screen. - 7.
 Optional.
-Select the next wizard that you would like to run. - 8 Click Next to display the summary, then click Finish to create the connection.
+Select the next wizard that you would like to run.